furtivesock/data-exchange-opendata/README.md

 The goal of this project was to merge three different OpenData datasets into one.
 We chose to find a relationship between Recent graduates employment, Unemployment and COVID-19 outbreak.

-You can view the correlation graph by country here :
+You can view the correlation graph by country [here](https://share.streamlit.io/furtivesock/data-exchange-opendata/main/main.py).

 Data are missing for some countries due to the initial datasets, but you can find complete graphs for European countries especially.